murphy-slaw/staminafortweakers/README.md

 * Mod compat with [Gliders](https://modrinth.com/mod/gliders)
   * Set depletion per tick when using a glider
   * When you're exhausted, you fall out of the sky.
 Be careful!
+* Mod compat with Better Combat
+  * Weapon swing depletion costs work with "hold to attack"

 With all these options, you can make stamina management anything from a mild annoyance to a nearly crippling impediment!
 Good times.